flix477/hecto/README.md

 ## Features
 - Transform a folder of Markdown files to a blog in a single command
-- Live reloading on new posts and theme changes
+- (Somewhat buggy) Live reloading on new posts and theme changes

 ## Usage
 **From the directory you want to serve**: